 Fowler, et al., for themselves and others similarly situated v.
 Thomas Turco, in his official capacity as the Commissioner of the Massachusetts Department of Correction, and the Massachusetts Partnership for Correctional Healthcare, LLC, United States District Court, Massachusetts.
 Four state prisoners have filed a class action suit relating to treatment of the Hepatitis C virus (HCV) among prisoners in the custody of the Massachusetts Department of Correction.
 The suit alleges that the Department of Correction and its healthcare services provider, the Massachusetts Partnership for Correctional Healthcare (MPCH), have failed to provide HCV-positive prisoners with access to new medications that, plaintiffs claim, enjoy higher success rates, fewer side effects, and shorter treatment duration than prior treatments.
 Employing the uppermost range estimate for the rate of HCV infection among prisoners nationwide - 41.1% - to the Massachusetts prison population, the number of HCV-infected individuals in Massachusetts custody could be as high as 4,800.
 (At present, approximately 1,100 prisoners have been identified as HCV-positive.)
-The State Office of Pharmacy Services, which procures the medications for MPCH, pays between approximately \$39,000 and \$75,000 per patient, depending on the patient's specific medical needs and the appropriate medication regimen, for the typical 12-week course of treatment, although that cost has very recently come down for certain patients as new drugs gain FDA approval and shorter treatment durations become possible.
+The State Office of Pharmacy Services, which procures the medications for MPCH, pays between approximately \$39,000 and \$75,000 per patient, depending on the patient's specific medical needs and the appropriate medication regimen, for the typical 12-week course of treatment.
 Based on these figures, if the defendants are required to provide the medications to all HCV-infected prisoners in Department custody, the total cost could reach \$90-\$350 million dollars.